dashbird/site/content/_index.md

   <div class="col-12 col-md-4 text-center">
     <img src="/images/landing-graphics/icon-heart.svg">
     <h4>Our users love us</h4>
     <p>We’re on a mission to help as many companies succeed with serverless as possible.
-Over a 1000 companies already use Dashbird.</p>
+Over 1000 companies already use Dashbird.</p>
   </div>
   </div>